F1rrel/RenewedVillageGrowth/README.md

 ## Requirements

 - OpenTTD, v.
 1.10.x or newer.
-- GS SuperLib, v.
-40 (you can find it on BaNaNaS, also accessible through OTTD's "Online Content").
+- GS SuperLib v.
+40, ToyLib v.
+1, Script Communication for GS v.
+45 (you can find it on BaNaNaS, also accessible through OTTD's "Online Content").
 - Industry sets: you can use any industry NewGRF
     - these are specifically supported industry NewGRF: Baseset (all climates), FIRS 1.4, 2, 3, 4